345Mathieu543/fau-made/project/data-report.md

 - Incidents: List (empty in this case).
 - Permissions: List of access permissions.
 - GeoJSON: Dictionary representing geographic data in GeoJSON format.

+*Only the bolt attributes were used for this project.*

 ##### Data Quality